 Seems counterintuitive, right?
 But at the very least, well-crafted content establishes trust and authority with the reader.
 It builds a stable foundation for future interactions.

 - Create content that consumers want, need, or frequently ask about

 - Provide necessary information

 - Suggest any relevant goods or services that might also help

 Credit unions can offer many kinds of useful content.
-Articles that teach savings strategies through the holiday help people fill their savings accounts.
-Blogs about home improvement might feature a new loan rate from the credit union.
+An article might teach savings strategies through the holiday help people fill their savings accounts.
+A blog about home improvement could feature a new loan rate from the credit union.
 An infographic about managing debt could point readers toward new a promotional balance transfer option on a credit card.